-I know what you’re thinking “Vega, this guide is about engineering- why should I give a damn about art?”
+I know what you’re thinking, “Vega, this guide is about engineering- why should I give a damn about art?”

-Because you’ll still probably need to design enclosures, make easy to read documentation, and probably make a user interface or two, and bad design usually leads to both users not being interest in the first place and a poor user experience.
+Because you’ll still probably need to design enclosures, make easy to read documentation, and probably make a user interface or two, and bad design usually leads to both users not being interested in the first place and a poor user experience.